Education Commission Home | Commissions | Education Commission

-In 2008 the Council decided on the establishment of the Education Commission to address growing concerns about the supply and demand of minerals engineers, and the degree to which they possess the skills needed to make the best use of available tools and technology.
-In 2010 the Education Commission was formally constituted and has been chaired by Professor Jan Cilliers, a member of Council and also Professor at the Royal School of Mines at Imperial College.
+In 2008 the IMPC Council established the Education Commission to address growing concerns about the supply and demand of minerals engineers, and the degree to which they possess the skills needed to make the best use of available tools and technology.
+In 2010 the Education Commission was formally constituted and was chaired by Professor Jan Cilliers.
+In 2013 Diana Drinkwater was elected chair and has continued the Commission’s work.

-The outcome of this study will be presented as a Symposium at the time of the XXIII IMPC in 2016 in Quebec City, Canada.
-Further information of the work of this Commission can be obtained from the chair, Dr Diana Drinkwater at email@example.com
+The outcome of this study was presented as a Symposium at the time of the XXIII IMPC in 2016 in Quebec City, Canada, and proceedings were published as an IMPC monograph, IMPC Mineral Processing Education Roadmap, edited by Diana Drinkwater.

 Metcelerate – A workplace-based training program for metallurgists to translate their academic knowledge into practice